 If your partner is a low-income earner, working part-time, or currently unemployed, adding to their super could benefit you both financially.

-Your other half might be accumulating little or no super at all to fund their retirement if they’re not a big-income earner, or they’re out of work or working less hours.
+Your partner might be accumulating little or no super at all to fund their retirement if they’re not a big-income earner, or they’re out of work or working less hours.

 If you’d like to help them by putting money into their super, you might be eligible for a tax offset, while potentially creating additional opportunities for both of you.